The Witcher 3: Wild Hunt – Blood and Wine: Plot

 At this point, several endings are possible.
-If Geralt opts to release Syanna from the book's world, she, Geralt and Regis meet Dettlaff in Tesham Mutna.
-If Geralt retrieves the ribbon, then it saves Syanna from Dettlaff's killing blow.
-Then a fight starts, Regis reluctantly kills Dettlaff and Geralt is awarded Toussaint's highest honor.
-Before going to the ceremony, he can choose to uncover the identity of Syanna's would-be fifth victim, which turns out to be Henrietta.
+If Geralt opts to release Syanna from the book, she, Geralt, and Regis go to Tesham Mutna, where Dettlaff confronts Syanna.
+If Geralt retrieves the ribbon, then it teleports Syanna to safety.
+Enraged, Dettlaff attacks Geralt and Regis, forcing them to kill him.
+Geralt is awarded Toussaint's highest honor.
+Before going to the ceremony, he can choose to uncover the identity of Syanna's would-be fifth victim, which turns out to be Henrietta, with the "punishing operation" against "renegade" knights was supposed to end with assassinating her.
 Geralt can then opt to confront Syanna in her cell about it.
 Regardless, he attends the ceremony where the duchess judges Syanna for her crimes.
-If he chooses not to look into the fifth victim, or if he investigates it and then talks to Syanna in an admonishing manner, she kills Henrietta and then de la Tour shoots her.
+If he chooses not to look into the fifth victim, or if he investigates it and then talks to Syanna in an admonishing manner, she kills Henrietta and is in turn killed by de la Tour.
 With no living heirs to the dukedom, Toussaint falls into a state of chaos.
-If Geralt asks Syanna to consider forgiving her sister, which is only possible if he previously read a governess' diary, the two sisters resolve their differences, and Toussaint celebrates.
+If Geralt asks Syanna to consider forgiving her sister, which is only possible if he previously read a governess's diary, the two sisters resolve their differences and Toussaint celebrates.

-If Geralt did not retrieve Syanna's ribbon, Dettlaff confronts her and kills her.
+If Geralt did not retrieve Syanna's ribbon, Dettlaff kills her.
 Geralt can choose to let him go or kill him with the help of Regis.
-Whichever his decision, he is thrown into prison for failing to save Syanna.
-Geralt's friend Dandelion convinced Henrietta to release him.
+Regardless, the grief-stricken Henrietta has him imprisoned for bringing Syanna to Dettlaff until Geralt's friend Dandelion convinces her to release him.
 Geralt then meets with Regis and can choose to look into the fifth victim.
-After finding out it is the duchess, he goes with Dandelion to the ducal crypt where she is grieving.
-She refuses to believe Geralt and forbids him from seeing her ever again.
+If he learns the truth and opts to tell Henrietta, she refuses to believe Geralt and forbids him from seeing her ever again.

-If Geralt opts for the Unseen Elder path, the elder vampire forces Dettlaff to appear in Tesham Mutna.
-A fight starts and Dettlaff dies.
-Later at the ceremony, Syanna kills Anna and gets killed in turn.
+If Dettlaff was summoned by the Unseen Elder, he is furious that Geralt and Regis did not bring him Syanna and attacks them, but gets killed.
+As Geralt never finds the governess' diary in this case, both sisters die even if the fifth victim was investigated.

 Either way, if Dettlaff was killed, Regis is attacked by vampires who label him a traitor.
 Geralt returns home to the vineyard estate that formed part of his payment to find a surprise visitor.
-Depending on the choices and endings from the base game, the visitor may be either Yennefer or Triss (if Geralt romanced either of them in the base game), Ciri (if Geralt romances neither) or Dandelion (if Geralt romances neither and Ciri does not survive the base game).
+Depending on the choices and endings from the base game, the visitor may be either Yennefer or Triss (if Geralt romanced either of them in the base game), Ciri (if Geralt romances neither), or Dandelion (if Geralt romances neither and Ciri disappears in the base game, or if the player chose to do a standalone expansion playthrough).